osilander/203.311/Week10/Week10.md

 ```

 Go ahead and click on the multiqc report file (`.html`).
-It should open in your browser.
-For each of the `.fastq` files we can see a summary of its statistics.
+(Open in your browser)For each of the `.fastq` files we can see a summary of its statistics.
 Note that there is aclickable menu on the left, and a toolbox available on the right (click the "toolbox" tab).
 The toolboax allows you to do things like colour smaples by group or hide specific samples.
 We will not worry about that.
 However, one important statistic we can see is that there a lot of sequence duplicates.

 We are not going to worry about the adaptor trimming step of QC, as *I have already done this for you*.
 However, under normal circumstances this could be fatal for your pipeline.